3 Keys to PPC Management for Lawyers – and Anyone Bidding on Highly Competitive Terms

 - Include your keyword in the ad.

-- Tie in an incentive, i.e. Call now for a free consultation!
+- Tie in an incentive, such as Call now for a free consultation!

 - Utilize ad extensions, especially call extensions, location extensions and Sitelinks.